José Contreras

-José Ariel Contreras Camejo (born December 6, 1971), is a Cuban former professional baseball pitcher, who played in the Cuban National Series (CNS), Major League Baseball (MLB), and internationally for the Cuban national baseball team.
+José Ariel Contreras Camejo (born December 6, 1971) is a Cuban former professional baseball pitcher, who played in the Cuban National Series (CNS), Major League Baseball (MLB), and internationally for the Cuban national baseball team.
+He also played in the Chinese Professional Baseball League (CPBL) for the Chinatrust Brothers.

 Contreras played for Pinar del Río Vegueros of the CNS, and competed for the Cuban national team in the Summer Olympics, the Pan American Games, the Baseball World Cup, and the 1999 exhibition series against the Baltimore Orioles.
 Recognized as the best Cuban baseball player, Contreras defected from Cuba in 2002.

 Contreras signed with the New York Yankees of MLB after defecting, and played for them in 2003 and 2004.
 He also played in MLB for the Chicago White Sox (2004–2009), Colorado Rockies (2009), Philadelphia Phillies (2010–2012), and Pittsburgh Pirates (2013).

 Cuban career

 In addition to his time with the Cuban national team, Contreras pitched for the Pinar del Río Vegueros of Cuba's Cuban National Series.
 In his last season in Cuba (2001–2002), he went 13–4 with a 1.76 ERA and 149 strikeouts.
 Contreras was named Cuban Athlete of the Year on three separate occasions.

 In March 1999, Contreras pitched for the Cuban national baseball team against the Baltimore Orioles in an exhibition series at Estadio Latinoamericano in Havana.
 Contreras pitched eight shutout innings and struck out ten.
 It was then that Major League scouts took notice of the Cuban pitcher.

+"After the Orioles game, [Contreras] was the man in Cuba," said Joe Kehoskie, at the time an agent for Cuban defectors.

+Defection

+Contreras defected from Cuba in October 2002 while pitching for the Cuban national team during the Americas Series in Saltillo, Coahuila, Mexico.

+Contreras's defection set off a media frenzy, as he had been considered a loyalist and had shown no prior interest in leaving for MLB.
+"He had been the poster boy for Castro's sports for some time," said Kehoskie.

+Days after his defection, Larry Lucchino, then the president of the Boston Red Sox, said Contreras would be "a number two or number three starter in the big leagues."